Peyton Manning: Early life

 Manning went to Isidore Newman School in New Orleans, Louisiana, where he led the Greenies football team to a 34–5 record during his three seasons as the starter.
+He passed for 7,207 yards and 92 touchdowns and rushed for 13 touchdowns while leading the Greenies to the postseason all three years.
 He was named Gatorade Circle of Champions National Player-of-the-Year and Columbus (Ohio) Touchdown Club National Offensive Player-of-the-Year in 1993.
 While at Newman, he began wearing the #18 jersey in honor of his older brother Cooper, who had to give up football due to spinal stenosis.
 Younger brother Eli also wore the number when he became starting quarterback.
 Newman has since retired the #18 jersey and it can be seen hanging in the school gym.
 Manning was among the most sought-after high school players in the country and was recruited by about 60 colleges, including Florida, Florida State, LSU, Michigan, Tennessee, Texas, Texas A&M, and his father's alma mater Ole Miss.
+While in high school, Manning played basketball and baseball in addition to football.

 College career

-Manning chose to play college football for the University of Tennessee Volunteers under head coach Phillip Fulmer.
+Eight days before signing day, Manning chose to play college football for the University of Tennessee Volunteers under head coach Phillip Fulmer.
 Many fans were surprised that he did not pick the Ole Miss Rebels, for whom his father Archie played and older brother Cooper committed to, with his parents receiving many angry phone calls and letters.
 He became Tennessee's all-time leading passer with 11,201 yards and 89 touchdowns and won 39 of 45 games as a starter, breaking the Southeastern Conference (SEC) record for career wins.